Are Your Residents Falling Through the Cracks

 Sign up to receive our tips on the top ways to ensure that your activity calendar meets the needs of EVERYONE in your facility!
 (You probably haven't thought of doing our second tip.
 But, it makes so much sense!)

 "The 3 Best Ways to Provide Activities That Are

 After signing up for our free activity tips, check out our how-to articles for helpful tips on providing fun activities for all your residents.
 For example, read one of our articles to discover How to Get More Smiles on the Faces of Your Bedridden Residents, which explains how to include your bedridden residents in your main activities.
 In addition, read the article How to Offer Both High- and Low-Functioning Activities to Residents of Different Levels, which provides tips on how to meet the needs of all your residents during one activity.

 Next, use our Observance Calendars to find unique daily, weekly, and monthly observances and holidays that you can use as inspiration to create your activities that meet the needs of all your residents.
-For instance, celebrate the first day of spring (March 20) by providing fresh flowers in your Activity Room.
-Then have your higher-functioning residents make flower arrangements with the flowers, while having your lower-functioning residents use the flowers as paintbrushes to create abstract art on canvas – all in the same room, and at the same time!
+For instance, recognize World Soil Day (December 5) with all your residents by having them work with flowers.
+Have your higher-functioning residents use flowers to make floral arrangements as centerpieces for your Dining Room tables, while having your lower-functioning residents use flowers to make potpourri by picking off the petals – all in the same room, and at the same time!